gioblu/PJON/documentation/data-transmission.md

 ```cpp
 uint16_t one_second_test = bus.send_repeatedly(100, "Test sent every second!", 23, 1000000);
 ```

-The `one_second_test` variable contains the id of the packet, to remove this repeated task simply:
+`send_repeatedly` returns the id of the packet in the packet's buffer, to remove this repeated task simply:
 ```cpp
 bus.remove(one_second_test);
 ```